Applies to Platform: UTM 3.0, 5.0

 Configure the Access Policy

 In order to block also SSL traffic first you should configure the HTTPS proxy.
-You can find more details about this in the following article: https://help.endian.com/hc/en-us/articles/115006253507.
+You can find more details about this in the following article.
 If HTTPS proxy isn't enabled, all HTTPS websites will be allowed.

-We are creating a simple policy for the Green zone (entire network) to the allowed website.
-You can add multiple entries to a field, each on one line.
-The rule is using the content filtering profile (default) that we just configured in the previous step.
+We are creating a simple policy for the Green zone (entire network) that will use the WEB filter profile (default) that we just configured in the previous step.

-Click Create Policy and then Apply the changes to finalise the configuration.
+Click Create Policy and then Apply the changes to finalize the configuration.

 Test the Web Proxy